pnp/cli-microsoft365/docs/docs/cmd/teams/meeting/meeting-list.md

 ## Options

 `-u, --userId [userId]`
-: The id of the user, omit to retrieve meetings for current signed in user.
+: The id of the user or shared mailbox, omit to retrieve meetings for current signed in user.
 Use either `id`, `userName` or `email`, but not multiple.

 `-n, --userName [userName]`
-: The name of the user, omit to retrieve meetings for current signed in user.
+: The name of the user or shared mailbox, omit to retrieve meetings for current signed in user.
 Use either `id`, `userName` or `email`, but not multiple.

 `--email [email]`
-: The email of the user, omit to retrieve meetings for current signed in user.
+: The email of the user or shared mailbox, omit to retrieve meetings for current signed in user.
 Use either `id`, `userName` or `email`, but not multiple.

 `--startDateTime <startDateTime>`
 : The startdate used to query for meetings